grscheller/neovim-notes/vimFactoids.md

 key.

-I find that configuring the mouse for anything but *Normal Mode* pretty useless and counter intuitive.
-In *Insert Mode* I don't like the middle mouse button repositioning a paste.
+I find that configuring the mouse for anything but *Normal Mode* pretty useless and counter-intuitive.
+In *Insert Mode* I don't like the middle mouse button repositioning the cursor for a paste.
 In *Normal Mode* I don't like a click-drag throwing me into character *Visual Mode*.

 ## Configuring wildmenu